tcheukueppoo/maat/docs/maat.md

 say ar.map({.ucfirst})
 ```

-The topic variable in an anonymous function with declared or expecting no
+The usage of the default topic variable in an anonymous function having
-parameters refers to if exists from outer scopes.
+declared parameter or expecting no parameters refers to the one from
+outer scopes.

-The method `.times` of the `Num` type expects no argument when called and thus
+The method `.times` of the `Num` type expects no argument when called and
-refers to the topic variable from the lowest level outer scope.
+thus the default topic variable refers to the one from the outer scope.

 ```
 # output: 88888888 666666 666666